 The Postpile’s columns average 2 feet in diameter, the largest being 3.5 feet, and many are up to 60 feet long.
 Together they look like tall posts stacked in a pile, hence the feature’s name.
 If the lava had cooled perfectly evenly, all of the columns would be expected to be hexagonal, but some of the columns have different polygonal cross-sections due to variations in cooling

-During the summer months you will need to ride the shuttle in order to get into the monument but during the winter months you can drive up yourself, weather permitting.
-After paying the fee it is about 20 minutes down a windy road until you reach the small parking lot for the trail head.
+During the summer months, you will need to ride the shuttle to get into the monument, but during the winter months, you can drive up yourself, weather permitting.
+After paying the fee, it is about 20 minutes down a windy road until you reach the small parking lot for the trailhead.

-The trail itself is short but full of beautiful views.
-You immediately start in the Soda Lake area which looks like it would be an amazing place to relax.
+The trail is short but full of beautiful views.
+You immediately start in the Soda Lake area, which looks like it would be a fantastic place to relax.

 The Top of Devils Postpile

 The top is just as crazy as the bottom.
-It has a pretty big area at the top of the rocks and it shows the unique formation of the rocks and their hexagon shape.
-It actually goes back further then I would have anticipated as well.
+It has a pretty big area at the top of the rocks, and it shows the unique formation of the stones and their hexagon shape.
+It goes back further then I would have anticipated as well.

-If you go down a little on the other side you can see a lot of unique views of the upper Postpile areas.
+If you go down a little on the other side, you can see a lot of unique views of the upper Postpile area.
 Make sure to be careful as this spot is very close to the edge.

-After that you simply go back the way you came or continue on to Rainbow Falls which is also accessible from here.
-All in all this is an amazing thing to see and should be on everyone’s list.
+After that, you simply go back the way you came or continue on to Rainbow Falls, which is also accessible from here.
+All in all, this is a fantastic thing to see and should be on everyone’s list.
 There are not many other places in the world where formations like this exist.
-Check out the rest of the picture below and let me know what you think in the comments.
+Let me know what you think in the comments.